bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

    `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
 6. Go back to your Workflow Editor and add the **Google Play Deploy** Step to the end of your Workflow.
 7. In the **Service Account JSON key file path** input, paste the Environment Variable which was generated when you uploaded the service account JSON key in the **GENERIC FILE STORAGE**.
-Note that besides the Environment Variable, this field can also accept a remote and a file path URL as well:
+Note that besides the Environment Variable, this field can also accept a remote and a file path URL:
    * For remote JSON key file you can provide any download location, for example, `https://URL/TO/key.json`.
    * For local JSON key file you can provide a file path url, for example, `file://PATH/TO/key.json`.
 8. **Package name**: the package name of your Android app.